Calibration of the strain amplitude recorded with DAS using a strainmeter array: Introduction

 This electronic supplement introduces additional information and diagrams that are not essential to an understanding of the manuscript, but provide further insight into the data analysis and support the results of the study.

 The supplementary material focuses first on the recording environment.
-It details the location of the DAS read-out locations in the \Lanton{} and \Lvorstollen{} and analyses the position of the associated gauges on the floor of the gallery (Sec.~\secref{sec:location}).
+It details the position of the DAS read-out locations in the \Lanton{} and \Lvorstollen{} and the extent of the associated gauges on the floor of the gallery (Sec.~\secref{sec:location}).
 It also details the characteristics of the fiber optic cables used in the study (Sec.~\secref{sec:cablespec}).

 The supplement gives then further details about the 19 earthquakes used to carry out a waveform comparison in the main study.
 In Section~\secref{subsec:used_events}, earthquake parameters for all 19 events are detailed.
 We show the DAS and strainmeter surface wave signals corresponding to each event, for read-out locations in \Lanton{} and \Lvorstollen{} (Sec.~\secref{subsubsec:surface_waves}).
 For the two Kahramanmaraş earthquakes, we also include the body wave data (Sec.~\secref{subsubsec:body_waves}).
+We complement the discussion in Section~\secref{sec:data} by details on the pre-processing of DAS data in section \secref{subsec:noise:reduction}.
+Section \secref{subsec:strainmeter:calibration} provides information on the calibration of the BFO strainmeters and section \secref{subsec:cavity:effects} adds considerations on strain-strain coupling.

 Extended results are then introduced to support the main findings of the study (Sec.~\secref{sec:extended:results}).
 They focus on the analysis of \Tstraintransfer\ (shortened to STR), which quantifies how much of \Trockstrain\ is transferred to the signal recorded by the IU, and on normalized correlation coefficients (shortened to NCC), which quantify the waveform similarity between the two strain measurements.
 We assess the correlation between STR and NCC and evaluate the symmetry of the regression matrix, analyzing differences in fitting strainmeter data against DAS data or the opposite.
 The correlation of NCC and STR to earthquake parameters, including backazimuth and observed maximum strain, is also evaluated.